Skitter-JP/Edison_Light_Dimmer/README.md

 The circuit is quite basic and a full discription can be found [here](http://www.soloelectronica.net/PDF/moc3020.pdf) and a super basic diagram can be found [here](http://www.soloelectronica.net/PDF/moc3020.pdf)

+This board has the following

+-2x Triac Circuits with RC snubers and MOVs for voltage spikes
+- A low voltage connector suppliny a 5[V] rail, Ground, One-Wire and 2 Trigger lines for the optocouplers, this connector goes to the uController PCB.
+- A high voltage connector that has 220[VAC] input and the reutrn chopped sinewave.
+This connector goes to the Power Control PCB.

 These photos were taken while I was assembling the device, that is why some components are missing.

 <img src="/Images/IMG_0307.JPG" width=55%>